huijing/slides/58-cssconf-2019/README.md

 - grid introduces the `fr` unit, as well as the `minmax()` function, and together with other intrinsic sizing values like `fit-content()` and `auto`, we now can have variable rates of change

 - all these sizing units are fully supported in a grid formatting context, and are applied with the `grid-template-columns` property
-- whether you're just starting out with grid, or already using it in production, Firefox's grid inspector is still the best tool available at the moment
+- and to reiterate Rachel's point this morning, whether you're just starting out with grid, or already using it in production, Firefox's grid inspector is still the best tool available at the moment
 - toggle the overlay by clicking the waffle icon in *Rules*, the grid tag on the *Inspector*, or select your grid of choice from the *Layout* panel
 - now supports multiple grid overlays